-These days, most telecommunications traffic is routed through a packet-switching network, and it is frequently routed over the public internet.
-For example, speech data is converted into packets for call participants and routed ‘towards’ a receiver.
+These days, most telecommunications traffic is routed through a packet-switching network, frequently routed over the public internet.
+For example, the network converts speech data into packets for call participants and is routed ‘towards’ a receiver.
 However, packet switching networks do not guarantee that packets will arrive on the same path as their destination.

-The dreaded Jitter is another widespread and equally irritating nuisance that impacts your customer’s phone calls.
-Jitter is a cousin to latency and refers to the packet delay fluctuation when audio or video data is sent across a communications connection.
-Because the RTP packet stream must share network capacity with other data, Jitter occurs while it travels the network (LAN, WAN, or Internet).
+The dreaded Jitter is another widespread and irritating nuisance that impacts your customer’s phone calls.
+Similar to latency, Jitter refers to the packet delay fluctuation when audio or video data travels across a communications connection.
+Because the RTP packet stream must share network capacity with other data, Jitter can occur.

-Jitter can cause multiple people to abandon a phone call and either attempt to reconnect or switch to another mode of communication.
-We frequently ‘drop the call’ and attempt to reconnect as soon as possible.
-This is unacceptable as this can quickly generate a number of problems for your business.
-Frustrated customers dealing with Jitter means poor CX, terrible reputation, and loss in revenue.
+Jitter can cause you to abandon a phone call.
+Leaving you to either attempt to reconnect or switch to another mode of communication.
+Frequently, we ‘drop the call’ and attempt to reconnect as soon as possible, hoping for a better connection.
+This issue is unacceptable as this can generate several problems for your business.
+Frustrated customers dealing with Jitter means a poor customer experience, loss in revenue and reputation.

 According to Cisco, a customer’s tolerable Jitter time should be no more than 30ms.
-Jitter is more about timing and receiving a succession of RTP packets.
-When they appear in the correct series in a good steady stream at regular intervals, then you’ve got low Jitter.
-Whether they come in interspersed intervals with holes, or if they appear out of order, then you’ve got a high jitter.
+Jitter is more about timing and the receiving of RTP packets.
+When they appear in the correct series at regular intervals, you will have low Jitter.
+You will have high Jitter if they come in irregular intervals or appear out of order.

 There are three types of Jitter:

-- Deterministic Jitter: This type of Jitter can be predicted or determined.
-Reproducible, limited and may be periodic.
-Deterministic Jitter can either be correlated to the data stream (data-dependent Jitter) or uncorrelated to the data stream (bounded uncorrelated Jitter).
+- Deterministic Jitter: This type of Jitter can be predicted, reproducible, limited and may be periodic.
+It can either be data-dependent Jitter correlated to the data stream or bounded Jitter uncorrelated to the data stream.

 What causes Jitter?

-- Wireless Networks: While a wireless network provides for mobility and removes the need for cables running throughout the business, there is a possibility that your network connectivity will be degraded.
-WiFi isn’t always safe or reliable enough to rely on for phone conversations on our mobile devices.
+- Wireless Networks – While a wireless network provides mobility and removes the need for cables, there is a possibility of degraded network connectivity.
+Wi-Fi isn’t always safe or reliable enough for phone conversations on mobile devices.

-- Poor and Misbehaving Hardware – Internet networks typically consist of many distinct hardware pieces, at least a modem and a router, which often have switches.
-Lousy hardware, including an outdated modem, a broken Ethernet cable, or a malfunctioning router, will quickly contribute to issues with call quality.
+- Poor and Misbehaving Hardware – Internet networks consist of many distinct hardware pieces, including a modem and a router, which often have switches.
+Lousy hardware, including an outdated modem, a broken Ethernet cable, or a malfunctioning router, contributes to issues with call quality.

-While Jitter may be decreased and minimized by using Jitter buffers, this is not a “miracle solution.”
-Out of sequence packets can be adjusted before being transmitted, depending on the size of the jitter buffer.
-However, in addition to the network’s initial latency, this introduces some delays.
+While we can decrease and minimize Jitter by using buffers, this is not a “miracle solution.”
+We can adjust out-of-sequence packets before being transmitted, depending on the size of the Jitter buffer.
+However, this will add to the network’s initial latency and introduce some delays.

-Increasing the buffer size causes activities to be delayed at the receiving end.
-Similarly, having a too-small buffer might cause call deterioration by discarding an excessive amount of packets.
-Therefore, the buffer size must be considered carefully.
-Furthermore, they are often only useful for delay fluctuations of less than 100 ms, and even then, quality degradation may be evident.
+Increasing the buffer size delays activities at the receiving end.
+Similarly, having a too-small buffer size might cause call deterioration by discarding excessive packets.
+Therefore, you must consider the buffer size carefully.
+Furthermore, they are often only used for delay fluctuations of less than 100 ms, and even then, quality degradation may be evident.